sudoyashi/Joshis-Garage/_layouts/home.markdown

 ---
 <center><h2>Cars and other obsesions.</h2>
 <p>
-A home for my notes.
-I like to write technical stuff about project car adventures and
+My notes, photos, and other thoughts on DIY and other techincal stuff around cars.
 My unfortunate pride and joy is my lil <a href="https://sudoyashi.com/dacabby">cabby</a>.
 I hate that car, but I love that car.
 <br><br>

 </center>